 - kinship care

-- parent and child arrangements (where the parent is aged 18 or over and the child is not a ‘looked after child’)
+- parent and child arrangements - where the parent is aged 18 or over and the child isn’t a ‘looked after child’

-- supported lodging schemes (unless the relationship is more akin to that of a landlord and tenant rather than that between family members)
+- supported lodging schemes - unless the relationship is more similar to that of a landlord and tenant rather than that between family members

-Private arrangements with friends or relatives do not qualify for the relief.
+Private arrangements with friends or relatives don’t qualify for the relief.

-Your local authority can tell you if you are eligible for qualifying care relief or if the child in your care is a ‘looked after child’.
+Your local authority can tell you if you’re eligible for qualifying care relief or if the child in your care is a ‘looked after child’.

-Providers of supported lodging schemes may choose to use rent a room relief.
+Providers of supported lodging schemes may choose to use the Rent a Room scheme.

 2. The qualifying amount